Command Chains Reference

 - After

-repro --verbose: Review discovered gaps and prioritize fixes. - Fix application: Review AI-suggested fixes before applying.
+repro --verbose: Review discovered gaps and prioritize fixes. - Fix application: Review AI-suggested fixes from

 Expected Outcomes: